A fabrication guide for planar silicon quantum dot heterostructures: Layer synthesis techniques

-In this evaporation technique, electrons are excited out of a filament by resistive heating and subsequently accelerated by an electric field to a high voltage (typically $\approx$ 10~keV).
-The electron trajectory is curved by a magnetic field and the electrons directed to the target material.
-The energetic electrons hit the target material and heat it.
-The subsequent vapor travels through the vacuum chamber and is deposited on the substrate.

-One of the advantages of e-beam evaporation, in contrast to thermal evaporation, is that there is less danger of contamination by the crucible.
+The second common technique, electron-beam evaporation, has several advantages in contrast to thermal evaporation, in that there is less danger of contamination by the crucible.
 Because for most materials the e-beam heats the sample locally, a small puddle is formed inside the target material.
 This puddle is thus only in contact with the same constituent material.
 Putting e-beam evaporation at a disadvantage however, is that X-rays are generated in the impact of the high-energy electrons with the target material.
 Possible damage to the substrate is therefore a concern.
 Grain size in this system is also controlled by the substrate temperature.
 Exploiting this, it has been shown for Al that cooling of the substrate can greatly improve the grain size of the thin film. \cite{Muller2015} For typical evaporation rates of around 1-5 \AA/s grain sizes of 15-40~nm have been reported for Pd~\cite{Amin-Ahmadi2013}, while for Al the grain sizes vary from 20-40~nm for the same range of rates\cite{Bordo2012}.